 After Blueprint, Branko connected with CEO Joe Rodden, a Harvard Business School alumnus who had previously worked with another Tough Tech company, Form Energy.
 The two quickly realized that finding “plug-and-play” chemistry lab space was critical to proving their technology and scaling up their R&D efforts.

-They had a small team at the time — only three people — and limited seed funding, but to validate their e-fuel ideas, they needed specialized lab equipment like fume hoods, lab benches, and furnaces.
+They had a small team at the time — only three people — and limited seed funding, but to validate their e-fuel technology, they needed specialized lab equipment like fume hoods, lab benches, and furnaces.
 It was a classic chicken and egg problem facing many Tough Tech teams: without significant investment, they wouldn’t have the funding to build their own lab space, and without the lab space to validate their technology, it would be difficult to attract significant investment.

 “When we scale up our R&D experiments, we often need more new lab infrastructure.
 We have been able to expand our lab space by talking to The Engine staff and adding an additional lab bay right next to our existing one, reducing the burden on us to find a new space and face downtime moving into it.”